smith-chem-wisc/StefanPaper/CalibrationPaper.md

 For a concrete example, assume that an identification tells us that an MS/MS spectrum corresponds to peptide sequence HVVQSISTQQEKETIAK, identified with a precursor charge 3.
 Since the sequence contains 17 amino acids, the total number of b and y ions that should be present in the MS/MS spectrum is 32.
 Each of those ions can have either 1, 2, or 3 charges, so the number of monoisotopic peaks to look for is 96.
 Every ion-charge state match still corresponds to multiple peaks, since

 Describe the differences and similarities with the original calibration paper.
 Explain how we extended the idea.
 Now we calibrate the MS2 spectra as well.
 Show the difference with only calibrating MS1.

+## Multiple Constant Shifts

+In order to both include more training points, and to exclude outliers that do not in reality correspond to any theoretical peak, after the initital data point search is finished, we use a simple constant-shift calibration to center our observations around zero.
+Then a new search of the data is done on the centered points.
+This helps with making the training set more symmetric with regards to outliers.
+Specifically, consider spectra that have all errors be of 0.01 m/z units, but we search within 0.02 m/z of zero.
+The number of outliers that underestimate the error are much greater than ones overestimating it, and therefore building a model based on this data would underestimate the error.

+We repeat the constant shift procedure until the number of observed matches between the theoretical and experimental peaks stops increasing.

+## Calibration

+Once the data is collected, we have training points that correspond to matches between theoretical and experimentally observed peaks.

+We

 # Notch Search